AimTuxOfficial/AimTux/README.md

 ==================

 #### Attention!
-You need lua and xdo to compile Aimtux-Fuzion.
+You need lua and xdo to compile Fuzion.
 Please don't skip this!

 __Ubuntu-Based / Debian:__
 ```bash